twilio/twilio-python/README.rst

    pip install twilio

-Don’t have pip installed?
+Don't have pip installed?
 Try installing it, by running this from the command line:

 ::